Se não instanciou o template não tem nada de errado

 # Bartender

-Caloni, 2024-07-10 animes [up] [copy]A atenção aos detalhes desta animação espirituosa sobre bebidas e quem as prepara nos faz esquecer do roteiro maniqueista que coloca essas duas meninas sempre na frente do personagem-título.
+Caloni, 2024-07-10 cinema animes [up] [copy]A atenção aos detalhes desta animação espirituosa sobre bebidas e quem as prepara nos faz esquecer do roteiro maniqueista que coloca essas duas meninas sempre na frente do personagem-título.
 A graça da história está de fato nos momentos em que ele prepara uma bebida que harmoniza com seu cliente e seu momento, mais pela beleza da dedicação do preparo do que pela construção da cena.
 Existe magia na construção de um drinque, e Bartender consegue captar e inclusive resgatar um pouco da história das bebidas icônicas e exóticas.
 Mas tudo não passa de uma farsa de diálogos manjados.

 # Game of Thrones S03

-Caloni, 2024-07-10 series [up] [copy]Um pouco mais agitada que a temporada anterior, continua cozinhando em Banho Maria os desdobramentos da primeira, embora com um aproveitamento melhor do orçamento.
+Caloni, 2024-07-10 cinema series [up] [copy]Um pouco mais agitada que a temporada anterior, continua cozinhando em Banho Maria os desdobramentos da primeira, embora com um aproveitamento melhor do orçamento.
 Dragões crescidos e milhares de soldados soam verossímil em 2013.
 Encucado, perguntei para a IA a comparação de budget:

 Game of Thrones: around $10-15 million per episode